matteobaccan/dbchat/README.md

 # DBChat - Talk to Your Database using AI

 Transform your database into an intelligent conversational partner.
-Ask questions in plain English, get instant answers, and create beautiful visualizations - all through Claude Desktop.
+Ask questions in plain English, get instant answers, and create beautiful visualizations - all through Claude Desktop or any other MCP Client.

 ## 🌟 What is DBChat?

-DBChat is a bridge that connects any MCP client like Claude Desktop to your database, enabling natural language database interactions.
-Instead of writing SQL queries, simply ask Claude questions about your data and get instant, intelligent responses.
+DBChat is a bridge that connects any MCP client like Claude Desktop, Gemini-CLI, etc to your database, enabling natural language database interactions.
+Instead of writing SQL queries, simply ask the chatbot questions about your data and get instant, intelligent responses.

 **Before DBChat:**
 ```sql